rachayita/OpsNotes/rust/rust.md

 ## async
 - traits doesnt have asynchronous methods
 - only free functions and functions inherent to a specific the can be asynchronous
+- `async-std::task::block_on()`:
+  - synchronous fn that produces final value of asynchronous fn
+  - its an adapter from asynchronous to synchronous world
+  - it blocks entire thread until the value is ready
+  - use await() instead

 ## macro
 - generic syntax extension form